concur/developer.concur.com/src/api-reference/budget/budget-adjustments.md

 `amountType`|`string`|-|**Required** The type of the budget’s balance to adjust.
 Valid values are BUDGET_AMOUNT, SPENT_AMOUNT, PENDING_AMOUNT
 `description`|`string`|-|A friendly user-friendly description of the adjustment `transactionDate`|`date`|YYYY-MM-DD |**Required if amount type is either SPENT_AMOUNT or PENDING_AMOUNT** Must be within the fiscal period.

+### Errors
+Budget Adjustments have a set of rules & validations that must be met in order to successfully save.
+If these validations or rules fail, the budget service will return a 400 error with a description of the validation that failed.
+If the error message is not clear or appears to be incorrect, please contact support for help.